 - Use your opening paragraph to get the recruiter’s attention and sells yourself and your skills.

 - Let your potential employer know about your passion for patient care and the CNA skills you bring to the table.
-If you have any certifications, education, training, or other skills and experience that could set you apart from other candidates make sure to highlight them.
+If you have any certifications, education, classes, or other skills and experience that could set you apart from other candidates make sure to highlight them.

 - Tailor your letter around the job description and the unique elements of the job or the business as a whole.